Alexander technique and scientific research

 Potential mechanisms of the Alexander technique

 While the Alexander technique has been practised and has helped people for over 125 years, it has lacked a clear explanation of how it works.
 The science needed to test its underlying ideas has only recently become available.
-In 2020, Tim Cacciatore, Patrick Johnson, and Rajal Cohen published an article in Kinesiology Review where they proposed a new theoretical model of the potential mechanisms underlying the Alexander technique.

 The authors propose that the core changes brought about by the Alexander technique are improvements in the adaptability and distribution of postural tone (the ongoing contraction of muscles needed to maintain specific postural stances), along with changes in body schema (our unconscious, internal maps of the body used to guide movement and posture).
 They believe that these changes to postural tone and body schemas cause many of the technique’s reported benefits.

 The authors suggest Alexander technique alters postural tone and body schemas through working with spatial attention and executive processes, which then affect low-level muscular elements.
 To engage these pathways, Alexander technique teaching uses attention, intention, and inhibition, along with communication through touch.
 The uniqueness of the Alexander technique comes from the way it combines these different elements.
 The paper discusses the evidence for the contribution of these elements, drawing on Alexander technique studies and other relevant scientific literature.
 Read the paper’s abstract here.
+(The paper is also available from the corresponding author at the University of Idaho.)

 This video was commissioned by the FM Alexander Trust to explain the scientific paper by Cacciatore et al. The animation illustrates the paper’s central proposition, that changes to postural tone and body schema underlie many of the technique’s reported benefits.
 It also includes a summary of clinical trials on the Alexander technique as well as illustrations of what can be expected in an Alexander technique session (or ‘lesson’).

-Alexander technique and chronic neck pain and back pain
+Alexander technique and chronic pain

 The ATEAM trial in the British Medical Journal on Alexander technique and back pain